 - ものの - Particle Monono

-The third most useful thing to learn in the Japanese language is verbs.
+The third most useful thing to learn Japanese is verbs.
 They allow you to express actions of different types.
-Unlike Portuguese, Japanese verbs are simple and easy to conjugate, and have only past and present.
+Unlike English, Japanese verbs are simple and easy to conjugate, and have only past and present.

 A peculiarity of the Japanese language is that usually verbs can also be adjectives and nouns.
 Both 3 can be an ideogram word, but it becomes a verb if the endings are used.
 Same as Game and Play, but it has specific rules.